eabglobal/minik/README.rst

 |circle| |pypi version| |apache license|

-Using AWS lambda functions and API Gateway, minik will serve as the framework that facilitates development in the serverless space.
+A web framework that facilitates the development of serverless applications using AWS resources.
+Minik natively supports request from the API Gateway and the Application Load Balancer.

 Installing
 **********